-Flexibility, scalability, and support are the key characteristics of a good fulfillment company.
+Flexibility, scalability, and support are the key characteristics to look for.
 To help you evaluate your current partner on these, here are five things you should consider.

 When do you want to check your inventory?
 For most business owners, the answer is: whenever I need to, like right now.

 Your fulfillment partner should let you look at and track your inventory at any time on any day, as well as ensure that your products are organized using pallet racks and shelving systems.
-This kind of 24/7 support will now come with an online management system that can automatically connect to your current fulfillment and order management software.
+This kind of 24/7 support will now come with an online management system that can automatically connect to your current ecommerce fulfillment and order management software.

 A fulfillment partner should provide you with a complete range of shipping options, including access to fast service or special controls.